I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 HOW ROSES GROW

-Understanding how roses grow (not their “growth habit like ‘ground-cover, or landscape) makes it easier to care for and prune them so they grow how they really want to.
+Understanding how roses grow (not their growth habit such as ‘ground-cover', or 'landscape' rose) will make it easier to take care of and prune your roses.

-Historically, roses were grown for “the show”, but in our own gardens, roses stay home for the show.
-And most of the new 'modern' roses have been bred for city gardens.
-They are hardy in colder climates and pretty much disease resistant - and they still create a “show”.
+Historically, roses were grown for “the show”, but in our gardens, roses stay home for the show.
+Most of the new 'modern' roses are bred for city gardens.
+They are hardy in colder climates and more disease resistant - while still creating a “show”.

 HOW ROSES GROW: